 How much does a lesson cost?
 Training sessions start usually at £5.00 each.
 A session lasts for about 60, 90 or 120 minutes, so this may influence the price of the session.
 Depending on the club the fee is payable on the night.
 Many clubs don't operate a monthly charge system because it can get complicated to account for missed lessons, etc. Family units, of two or more, can usually train for discount; if training together in the same session.
 Additionally, if you train more than once within the same week, this may also encourage discounts.

 What is commercial karate?
-Commercial karate refers to the commercially-motivated karate clubs that are only out there to make money.
+Commercial karate refers to the commercially-motivated karate clubs that are only out there to make money - Specifically, your money.
 Glitzy advertising, quick-result promises, big posters with a 'something for everyone' theme, 'Black-belt Guaranteed', this is usually the first indication of a commercially-motivated karate club.
 Commercial clubs tend to be run by individuals and instructors who move from area to area to start clubs then close them down when memberships start to drop; then move on to more lucrative areas.
 Beware of clubs that only display mobile-phone numbers and email address, as opposed to the inclusion of a land-line contact.
-Many of these clubs may also tend to ask for monthly payments by direct debit, charge exorbitant membership fees, expect you to purchase totally through them for all your equipment and services (without giving you a choice), charge expensive grade fees, charge extra for belts and certificates, etc. Additionally, commercial clubs will rarely have legitimate National Governing Body membership of any kind (due to the expected membership-criteria, operating procedures and standards required by National Governing Bodies).
-They will tend to go 'cold-calling' and 'door-knocking' to get you to sign up on a 'special training-programme' of some sort and tie you up financially.
+Many of these clubs may also tend to ask for monthly payments by direct debit, charge exorbitant membership fees, expect you to purchase totally through them for all your equipment and services (without giving you a choice).
+They will also charge expensive grade fees, charge extra for belts and certificates, etc. Additionally, commercial clubs will rarely have legitimate National Governing Body membership of any kind (due to the expected membership-criteria, operating procedures and standards required by National Governing Bodies).
+They will tend to go 'cold-calling' and 'door-knocking' to get you to sign up on a 'special training-programme', of some sort, and tie you up financially.
 If you join a commercial club, then decided you wanted to leave the area (or, more likely, if the club closed), the likelihood of being able to continue in the 'style' of karate you have been introduced to anywhere else may be virtually impossible.
 Before trying ANY karate style you must first 'investigate' to see if the club has 'validation' and is a member of a legitimate ‘Style Specific’ National and International Governing Body, avoiding ‘all-styles’ or ‘sport-karate’ governing bodies, for your own guaranteed protection for pure style legitimacy.
 Also, check to make sure that the style of karate is practised nation-wide.
 And, if someone knocks on your door to sign you up for karate classes, ask them for their National Governing Body membership and credentials!
 Also, if you want traditional and/or authentic karate, can they prove their authenticity and Japanese lineage?
 Additionally, although much of the clever advertising may try to convince you otherwise, MMA andKick-Boxing are NOT KARATE!

 Dishonest practice.
 Due to the popularity of martial arts, both in mass media and reality, a large number of disreputable, fraudulent, or misguided teachers and schools have arisen over the last 40 years.
 Commonly referred to as a "McDojo", “Black Belt Factory” or a "Black Belt Mill," these schools are commonly headed by martial artists of either dubious skill or unscrupulous business ethics.